fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 is considered a local _plugin_ , which will make sense once we start talking about

-Chapter 3. pytest Fixtures • 52
+Lab 3. pytest Fixtures • 52

-plugins in Chapter 5, Plugins, on page 97.
+plugins in Lab 5, Plugins, on page 97.
 For now, think of tests/conftest.py as

 a place where we can put fixtures used by all tests under the tests directory.